-Brantley (shoulder) resumed practicing Wednesday, Scott Petrak of the Elyria Chronicle-Telegram reports.
+Brantley has an ankle injury and did not participate at practice Monday, Scott Petrak of the Elyria Chronicle-Telegram reports.

-Brantley sat out of practice Tuesday due to a shoulder injury, Nate Ulrich of the Akron Beacon Journal reports.
+Brantley (thigh) returned to practice on Monday, Nate Ulrich of the Akron Beacon Journal reports.

-Brantley (finger) returned to practice Sunday, Scott Petrak of the Elyria Chronicle-Telegram reports.
+Head coach Hue Jackson said Brantley (thigh) "should be fine," Scott Petrak of the Elyria Chronicle-Telegram reports.

 |Year||Team||G||Fum||Lost||Fum Forced||Own Rec||Opp Rec||Yds||Tot Rec||TD|